srikanthbeth/Smart-Agriculture-Farm-Management-System/README.md

 {
   "detail": "sort_order must be asc or desc"
 }
 Treatment Management

-Treatments can be created and retrieved for crops.
+Treatments are associated with crops.

 Treatment information includes: